+ More about determining rates

 - You will receive lower rates during “off-peak” hours when overall energy demand is lower and more renewable energy is available (before 4:00 p.m. and after 9:00 p.m.).

-- Electricity prices will be higher between 4:00 p.m. to 9:00 p.m. when the sun sets and less renewable energy is available to meet the “peak” in evening energy demand.
+- Electricity prices will be higher between 4:00 p.m. and 9:00 p.m. when the sun sets and less renewable energy is available to meet the “peak” in evening energy demand.

-Plus, with TOU rates, you are more in control and have greater flexibility over your bill since you can shift your electricity use to times when it costs less.
+With TOU rates, you are more in control and have greater flexibility over your bill because you can shift your electricity use to times when it costs less.
 With a traditional rate that stays consistent across the day or night, the only way to save money is to not use electricity at all.

 The Time-of-Use rate gives you more control over your electric bills and offers opportunities to save money by shifting energy use away from the peak hours (4-9 p.m.) when power costs more.
 (For example, you can change the time of day that you do laundry or run your dishwasher.)